The Impact of a Coalition: Assessing the Likelihood of Voter Influence in Large Elections: Solving The PMV-Instability Problem

 Figure~\ref{fig:PMV-instability} illustrates the max-semi-random instability as a function of $B$ for the exp case, PT-$\Theta(\sqrt n)$ case, and PT-$\Theta(n)$ case, respectively.
 Figure~\ref{fig:PMV-cases} (a) illustrates condition $\condition{2} = [\conv(\Pi)\cap\sus{\infty}=\emptyset]$ for the exp case.
 Figure~\ref{fig:PMV-cases} (b) illustrates condition $\neg\condition{3} = [\conv(\Pi)\cap\sus{0}\ne \emptyset]$ for the PT-$\Theta(\sqrt n)$ case.
 Figure~\ref{fig:illustration-PMV} (b) illustrates condition $\neg\condition{2}\wedge \condition{3} = [\conv(\Pi)\cap\sus{\infty} \ne \emptyset]\wedge [\conv(\Pi)\cap\sus{0} = \emptyset]$ for the PT-$\Theta(n)$ case.

-{\bf Limitations and powers of Theorem~\ref{thm:PMV-instability}.} Theorem~\ref{thm:PMV-instability} has two major limitations.
+{\bf Uses and limitations of Theorem~\ref{thm:PMV-instability}.} Theorem~\ref{thm:PMV-instability} provides a general and useful tool for accurately addressing PMV-instability problems, because it converts the complicated PMV-instability problems, which involve reasoning about the likelihood of discrete events (about the PMV) that cannot be easily bounded by standard techniques, to deterministic geometric problems about $\conv(\Pi)$, $\sus{0}$, $\sus{\infty}$, $d_0$, and $d_\infty$.
+It provides an almost complete characterization of the PMV-instability problem, which can be easily applied to resolve long-standing open questions, e.g., in Corollary~\ref{coro:IC}.
+Practically, $\dim_0$ and $\dim_\Delta$ can still be hard to characterize, but at least Theorem~\ref{thm:PMV-instability} provides a useful guideline about what to look for.
+See Section~\ref{sec:applications} for three examples of such applications.
+Theorem~\ref{thm:PMV-instability} has two major limitations.
 First, it misses a knife-edge case of $B$, i.e., when $B$ is around $B_{\conv(\Pi)}\cdot n$.
 Second, the constants in asymptotic bounds may be exponentially large in $m$.
-Despite these limitations, we believe that Theorem~\ref{thm:PMV-instability} provides a general and useful tool for studying PMV-instability problems, because it converts the complicated PMV-instability problems, which involve reasoning about the likelihood of discrete events (about the PMV) that cannot be easily bounded by standard techniques, to deterministic geometric problems about $\conv(\Pi)$, $\sus{0}$, $\sus{\infty}$, $d_0$, and $d_\infty$.
-It provides an almost complete characterization of the PMV-instability problem, which can be easily applied to resolve long-standing open questions, e.g., in Corollary~\ref{coro:IC}.
-Practically, $\dim_0$ and $\dim_\Delta$ can still be hard to characterize, but at least Theorem~\ref{thm:PMV-instability} provides a useful guideline about what to look for.
-See Section~\ref{sec:applications} for some examples.
+This may not be a critical issue when $m$ is small or is viewed as a constant as in most previous work.

-{\bf Proof sketch of Theorem~\ref{thm:PMV-instability}.} At a high level, the proof follows after the intuitions presented in the beginning of this subsection.
+\myparagraph{\bf Proof sketch of Theorem~\ref{thm:PMV-instability}.} At a high level, the proof follows after the intuitions presented in the beginning of this subsection.
 The hardest part is the proof of the (asymptotically tight) polynomial bounds in the PT-$\Theta(\sqrt n)$ case.
 Take $\sup$ and $B = O(\sqrt n)$ for example.
 To prove the polynomial upper bound, our proof can be viewed as upper-bounding the ``volume'' of the intersection of an $O(\sqrt n)$ neighborhood of $\sum_{j=1}^n\pi_j$ and $\cpoly{B}$.
 We prove that, in $d_0$ dimensions, the volume is large, and each such dimension contributes a multiplicative $O(1)$ factor to the likelihood; in $d_\Delta$ dimensions, the volume is $O(B)$, and each such dimension contributes a multiplicative $O\left(\frac{B+1}{\sqrt n}\right)$ factor to the likelihood; and in the remaining $q-d_\infty$ dimensions, the volume is $O(1)$, and each such dimension contributes a multiplicative $O(\frac{1}{\sqrt n})$ factor to the likelihood.
 Putting all together, this proves the desired upper bound